stephenfeather/snicco/CONTRIBUTING.md

 ### Setup

-Before you can build and test the **Snicco** repository, you must install have the following software installed on your development machine:
+Before you can build and test the **Snicco** repository, you must have the following software installed on your development machine:

 - [PHP](https://www.php.net/): Either `7.4` | `8.0` | `8.1` as defined in the `composer.json` file.
 - Optional: [Node.js + npm](https://nodejs.org/en/), **node.js** is not required to test the source code but will have